 Urban Wildlife at Wood Lake Nature Center

-The center has a wildlife observation shelter, picnic area, amphitheater, and an interpretive building featuring animals, exhibits, and events.
+The center has a wildlife observation shelter, picnic area, amphitheater, and an interpretive building featuring animals, exhibits and events.
 Staff naturalists lead frequent programs on the center's habitats and wildlife, and several classes are offered in the summer.
 Wood Lake Nature Center is open every day.
-Call 612-861-9365 or visit the website for more information.